carmonaja03/SimpleFramework/README.md

 # SimpleFramework
 Made this simple framework that is using POM.
 It has wait utility and yml file resources.
+It uses Java, Cucumber, Selenium and Maven.